great-expectations/great_expectations/docs/guides/how_to_guides/creating_batches/how_to_load_a_pandas_dataframe_as_a_batch.rst

             We will create a ``BatchRequest`` and pass it our DataFrame via the ``batch_data`` argument.

             Attributes inside the ``partition_request`` are optional - you can use them to attach additional metadata to your DataFrame.
-When configuring the Data Connector, you used ``runtime_keys`` to define which keys are allowed.
+When configuring the Data Connector, you used ``batch_identifiers`` to define which keys are allowed.

             NOTE: for now, ``data_asset_name`` can only be set to this predefined string: ``“IN_MEMORY_DATA_ASSET”``.
 We will fix it very soon and will allow you to specify your own name.